Event-AHU/SlowFast_Event_Track/README.md

 ### Test FLOPs, and Speed
 *Note:* The speeds reported in our paper were tested on a single RTX 4090 GPU.

-# :dvd: EventVOT Dataset
+# :dvd: Dataset

-The directory should have the following format:
+The dataset directory (using the EventVOT dataset as an example) should be organized in the following structure:
 ```Shell
 ├── EventVOT dataset
     ├── train